Patchkat/Capstone/main_page.md

 ## Welcome to My Capstone

 My basic project was creating a neural network that was capable of detecting whether or not a driver is paying attention while driving, and then attempt to get them to start paying attention again.
+It was somewhat successful.

 ### Background